 Asset seizure can be used in combination with Post Judgment discovery.
 After conducting a proper and comprehensive post judgment discovery we may learn of properties and assets of the judgment debtor.
 Once we know about the assets, we can, if they are non-exempt, send out your friendly neighborhood sheriff or duly authorized constable to seize and sell the asset and get you paid.

-Here you need an assistance of the experienced post judgment collection lawyers at the Law Offices of Alan M. Cohen LLC who can help you differentiate between what assets can be seized legally and what assets cannot be seized.
+Here you need an assistance of the experienced post judgment collection lawyers at the Law Offices of Alan M. Cohen & Associates LLC who can help you differentiate between what assets can be seized legally and what assets cannot be seized.
 So, based on the information collected about the debtor’s assets in Massachusetts during post judgment discovery, our attorney will direct the sheriff to seize assets of the debtors in conformance with the law.
 And then subject to existing liens, the deputy sheriff will sell the assets with the net proceeds paid to you, the judgment creditor.

 Put simply, if the debtor owns assets like vehicles, artwork, inventory and equipment which can be seized by law, we will send out the execution and direct the sheriff to attach non-exempt personal property of the judgment debtor and hold it for sale at a public auction for the purpose of satisfying the judgment.